-ACCIDENTS: First Aid supplies for minor injuries are available at the school.
+First Aid supplies for minor injuries are available at the school.
 In the event of serious injury to a student, either the teacher or the office staff will notify the parents immediately, and 911 may be called if necessary.
 Families are reminded of the importance of carrying adequate medical coverage.
 The school does not carry health or accident coverage for students.

+LOST AND FOUND

-LOST AND FOUND: The Lost and Found is located in the Sick Bay Room located behind the reception desk in the main office.
+The Lost and Found is located in the Sick Bay Room located behind the reception desk in the main office.
 Articles not claimed will be donated.
 Students are strongly encouraged to put their names on their clothing, lunch boxes, etc. for easy identification and return.

+FIELD TRIPS

-FIELD TRIPS: All classes are encouraged to take field trips that enhance student learning and enrich classroom experiences.
+All classes are encouraged to take field trips that enhance student learning and enrich classroom experiences.
 The school will provide or arrange transportation on all field trips.
 When traveling in a school vehicle, please observe these guidelines:

-- Food and drinks are not allowed in the van or bus. - Law requires all passengers must wear a seatbelt on the 14 seat bus. - Please use quiet voices at all times. - Students are responsible for leaving the van or bus clean, neat, and ready for the next group.
+- Food and drinks are not allowed in the van or bus. - Law requires all passengers to wear a seatbelt on the 14-seat bus. - Please use quiet voices at all times. - Students are responsible for leaving the van or bus clean, neat, and ready for the next group.

 Students are representing Virginia Beach Friends School whenever they are on a field trip.
 Their behavior is expected to reflect positively on VBFS at all times.
-Teachers will advise students of dress requirements prior to the trip.
+Teachers will advise students of dress requirements before the trip.

-It is policy that anyone - faculty or parent - driving students to or from a school-sponsored activity must have a valid driver's license and proof of insurance on file in the business office.
+It is a policy that anyone - faculty or parent - driving students to or from a school-sponsored activity must have a valid driver's license and proof of insurance on file in the business office.
+All parents volunteering on field trips or other activities throughout the school day must pass a background check.
+Please contact the Assistant Head of School for information on how to volunteer on campus and obtain the required documents.

 Smoking is not permitted.
 It is also school policy and state law that seat belts be used at all times by all passengers, and no Early or Lower School students should ride in seats with airbags.